Microarea/MagicLinkSamples/README.md

 ## Step 1: Creating the Sample Application
 We will create a very sample application whose purpose is posting an accounting transaction to a specific fiscal company, among those managed in Mago.

-Open Visual Studio 2019 and crea a new Windows Form C# project, name it as you prefer (i.e.: MagicLinkCGM).
+Open Visual Studio 2019 and create a new Windows Form C# project, naming it as you prefer (i.e.: MagicLinkCGM).

-The example is divide basically in three parts:
+The example is divided basically in three parts:
 1. logging into Mago4 and creating the TBLoader instance (Mago4 back-end service)
 1. setting the desired fiscal company by invoking the specific web method
 1. posting the data